 In addition to radio, Monifa Brown is a seasoned publicist who has worked on behalf of artists and record labels for over two decades.
 She is currently the Vice President of Publicity for Shanachie Entertainment.
 Brown has spearheaded publicity campaigns for some for some of the brightest stars in music- crossing many genres.
 She has had the distinction of leading press campaigns for such jazz icons as Roy Haynes, Freddie Hubbard, Marian McPartland, Terence Blanchard, Joe Lovano and Dianne Reeves.
 She has also led campaigns for such renowned R&B, world music and reggae artists as Deniece Williams, Jody Watley, Angie Stone, Meshell Ndegeocello, Soweto Gospel Choir, Third World, Inner Circle and Mint Condition, among countless others.

-Brown is currently working on a book of jazz poetry.
-As a writer, she has contributed articles to Down Beat and Essence Magazines, among other outlets.
+As a writer, Brown has contributed articles to Down Beat and Essence Magazines, among other outlets.
 She has written liner notes and artist bios for such record labels as Blue Note, Columbia and Verve Records.
 Brown confides, "Jazz is a spiritual pillar in my life.
 I am privileged to have the opportunity to share my love of this music with the listeners every week.
 Each show is a tribute to my parents who gave me the enduring gift of this beautiful music we call jazz.”

 If you are like me, music has always played a leading role in your life.
 In times of joy, fear and uncertainty, it has always been by my side like a…

 Miles Davis led such a prismatic and changeable career that any attempt at summation is destined to feel incomplete.But the 2019 documentary Miles Davis:…